w3c/wcag3/guidelines/groups/help-and-feedback/help-available/supported-decision-making-review.md

 [Title, role, or organization] asserts that:

 * We have conducted a review to identify when users need to make substantial decisions about money, privacy, or well-being.
 In these situations, additional support was provided such as:
-  * a clear layout of options advantages and disadvantages
+  * a clear layout of options advantages and disadvantages,
-  * aids for comprehension such as icons and graphics
+  * aids for comprehension such as icons and graphics, or
-  * reduced distractions
+  * reduced distractions.

 ::assertion-required